Project type: Field school & historic preservation project

 Visa requirements: Citizens of EU, EEA, USA, Canada, Japan, Republic of Korea, Australia and New Zealand do not need a visa to visit Bulgaria and Serbia.
 Citizens of all other countries may need a visa.
 The Balkan Heritage Foundation can send an official invitation letter that should be used at the relevant embassy to secure a visa to the program.
 For further details please visit our visa information page.

-Accommodation: Participants will stay in comfortable single rooms (shared bathrooms, free Wi-Fi) in “The Gates”- a newly opened guesthouse providing a successful fusion between traditional architecture and modern comfort.
+Accommodation: Participants will stay in comfortable single rooms (shared bathrooms, free Wi-Fi) at “The Gates”- a recently opened guesthouse providing a successful fusion between traditional architecture and modern comfort.
 Cheap Laundry service is available once a week.
 The working sites are situated within 5-10 min walking distance from the guesthouse.

 Meals: Three meals per day are covered by the admission fee.
 Meals usually take place in the guest house, except the brown-bag lunches (when on site and during the excursions).
 Requests for vegetarian food are accepted.
 Participants will have to pay extra for additional days in the hotel, and for any meals and beverages, services or products outside the project package.
 The cost of BB accommodation for any extra days is 20 EUR per person.

 Free time: The village of Dolen is far from the busy everyday life of Bulgarian cities.
-You will have the possibility to explore this small village and get to know the mountain side around it.
+You will have the opportunity to explore this small village and get to know the mountains around it.
 There are several significant sites within a few hours’ walk from the village, which present a good opportunity to appreciate the natural and historical value of the place.

 Extra trips and excursions: All participants will take part in the tour of the historic villages of Delchevo located in the Pirin Mountains (UNESCO world natural heritage site) and Kovachevitsa and hikes in the mountains around Dolen.
 The BHFS participants can take advantage of their stay in the Balkans and take part in the optional follow-up excursion to the ancient Philippi and the Aegean coastal town of Kavala, Greece on 28-29 July, 2018.
 Participation to the excursion is open to everyone for an additional fee.